eHealthAfrica/aether-ckan-consumer/README.md

 - `ckan_servers.datasets`: Array of datasets to feed data with for the CKAN server instance.
 - `ckan_servers.datasets.name`: Name of the dataset.
-For instance, for this dataset https://example.com/dataset/test-api, the name of the dataset is *test-api*
+For instance, for this dataset https://example.com/dataset/dataset-name, the name of the dataset is *dataset-name*.
 - `ckan_servers.datasets.topics`: Array of topics to poll data from for a dataset.
 - `ckan_servers.datasets.topics.name`: Name of the topic in Kafka.
 - `ckan_servers.datasets.topics.number_of_consumers`: Number of consumers to
-instantiate for the speicified topic.
+instantiate for the specified topic.
+Usually this should be set to 1, but if the volume of data that comes from a topic increases, it should be bumped.
+(Default: 1)

-This configuration file is validates against `config.schema`, which is a JSON Schema file.
+This configuration file is validated against `config.schema`, which is a JSON Schema file.
 This makes sure that data in the `config.json` file is valid, as well as its shape.